-Questions of knowledge production in the present moment are prominently addressed by Diana Taylor (“archive and repertoire”), Ann Laura Stoler (“the colonial archive”), and James Clifford (“archival silences”); these scholars call attention to explicit and implicit assumptions about archival energies in both preserving knowledge for future generations and potentially withdrawing it from ongoing public circulation.
-Next to these theoretical considerations, we will explore different kinds of ‘official’ archive (material, oral, digital, and so forth), forms of subverting the archive (‘ghosts’ in the archive), and alternative archives in a global, postcolonial world.
+Questions of knowledge production in the present moment were prominently addressed by Diana Taylor ("archive and repertoire"), Ann Laura Stoler ("the colonial archive"), and James Clifford ("archival silences"); these scholars called attention to explicit and implicit assumptions about archival energies in both preserving knowledge for future generations and potentially withdrawing it from ongoing public circulation.
+Next to these theoretical considerations, we explored different kinds of 'official' archive (material, oral, digital, and so forth), forms of subverting the archive ('ghosts' in the archive), and alternative archives in a global, postcolonial world.

 Program of the 9th International Summer Academy

-1. key-note lectures by US and European speakers – including:
+- key-note lectures by U.S. and European speakers – including:

-Author of Animalia Americana: Animal Representations and Biopolitical Subjectivity (2013, Columbia UP) and Civil War Substitutes: How the Military Draft Changed America (forthcoming)
+- Colleen Boggs: Author of Animalia Americana: Animal Representations and Biopolitical Subjectivity (2013, Columbia UP) and Civil War Substitutes: How the Military Draft Changed America (2020, Oxford UP)

 The program also included a cultural program in and around Nürnberg and trips to Munich and Bamberg as well as visits to museums, and other cultural events related to the overall theme of the summer school.

-The summer academy is organized by and in cooperation with
+The summer academy was organized by and in cooperation with

 Florida International University